 git commit -a

-As I’m pretty sure I’m not the only one who uses Linux, I’m hope this will be useful to some.
+As I’m pretty sure I’m not the only one who uses Linux, I’m hope this will be useful.